 How to Spot a Lottery Scam

 - The letter or email is not addressed to you personally, but to 'Dear Winner' or something similarly vague.

 Lottery scams are constantly evolving so that the fraudsters can stay one step ahead of their victims.
-Here are some of the most common types of lottery scams.
+Here are some of the most common types of deception.

 Where to Find Help

-If you think that you have been a victim of a lottery scam, then you should report it immediately to your bank and your local police force.
+If you think that you have been a victim of a lottery scam, then you should report it immediately to your bank and your local police force, especially if you have made contact with the fraudsters and revealed personal information.
 Speaking out can help prevent it from happening to others.

-One of the best resources for victims of lottery scams is Action Fraud which is a service provided by the City of London Police and the National Fraud Intelligence Bureau.
-They offer guidance and support to fraud victims and can be contacted on 0300 1223 2040.
+Action Fraud is a service provided by the City of London Police and the National Fraud Intelligence Bureau to offer support to victims.
+They can be contacted on 0300 1223 2040.